Sesame Street International: 9 Notable Muppets From Around the World

 Kawaii is the Japanese culture of cuteness, embodied by symbols such as Hello Kitty or Pikachu.
 The Japanese version of Sesame Street is infused with the aesthetic, too.
 On the program, Teena, a young girl Muppet, is meant to represent kawaii; she dresses all in pink, loves flowers, and wears them in pigtails in her purple hair.
 She’s so tiny, perky, and sweet she makes Hello Kitty look like a middle-aged cat lady.

-A shorter version of this article appeared in the Nov-Dec issue of mental_floss magazine.
 Images courtesy of Muppet Wiki and The Sesame Workshop.